 A Light Assault can get kills and survive by picking smart engagements and correct positions.

-If you’re not confident in your personal aim, and you don’t want to develop it, consider looking into other combat classes.
+If you’re not confident in your personal aim, and you don’t want to develop it, consider looking into other combat classes, or weapons that don’t require a lot of aiming skill.
+Heavy Weapons in particular.